julien-gm/training-bundle/README.md

-# Smile Symfony2 training bundle
+# Smile Symfony training bundle

 ## About